My Cousin Vinny: Plot

 While driving through Alabama, New York college students Bill Gambini and Stan Rothenstein stop at a convenience store, where Bill absentmindedly pockets a can of tuna.
 After they leave, the store clerk is found robbed and murdered, and the boys are pulled over and arrested.
-At the police station, Bill assumes he has been caught shoplifting and confesses, leading to his being charged with first-degree murder and Stan as an accessory.
-Lacking the money for a private attorney, Bill calls on his cousin, Vinny Gambini, a personal injury lawyer from Brooklyn, who agrees to take the case.
-Unbeknownst to them, Vinny has only just passed the bar after multiple failed attempts and has no trial experience.
-He travels to Alabama with his fiancée, Mona Lisa Vito, to defend the boys.
+At the police station, Bill assumes he has been caught shoplifting and confesses, leading to his being charged with murder and Stan as an accessory.
+Unable to afford a private attorney, Bill calls on his cousin, Vinny Gambini, a personal injury lawyer from Brooklyn, who agrees to take the case.
+Unbeknownst to them, Vinny has only just passed the bar after numerous failed attempts and has no trial experience.
+He travels to Alabama with his fiancée, Mona Lisa Vito.

-Vinny convinces the trial judge, Chamberlain Haller, that he is an experienced New York attorney practicing under the alias Jerry Callo.
-Haller, however, repeatedly finds him in contempt for his attire, attitude, and lack of courtroom decorum, leading to several brief jail sentences.
+Vinny convinces the trial judge, Chamberlain Haller, that he is an experienced New York attorney practicing under the alias "Jerry Gallo" (later, "Jerry Callo").
+Haller, however, repeatedly finds him in contempt for his unusual attire, casual attitude, and lack of courtroom decorum, leading to several brief jail sentences.
 The prosecuting district attorney, Jim Trotter III, presents a strong but circumstantial case, calling multiple witnesses who implicate Bill and Stan in the murder.
 Vinny declines to cross-examine these witnesses during the preliminary hearing, alarming the defendants.
 Stan subsequently fires Vinny and retains the public defender, John Gibbons.

 Vinny's inexperience leads him to attempt tricking Trotter into sharing evidence, until Lisa informs him that he can legally obtain it through discovery.
 She also encourages him to begin interviewing the witnesses, which he proceeds to do.
 Lisa grows frustrated with Vinny, reminding him of his promise to marry her once he wins his first case, and fearing that day may never come.
-At the same time, Vinny is eager to prove himself to his mentor, Judge Malloy, who had persuaded him to pursue a career in law.
+At the same time, Vinny is eager to prove himself to his mentor, Judge Malloy, who persuaded him to pursue a career in law.